justin-p/hugo-testing/content/notes/hacking/General/post-compermise-recon/index.md

 ## Post compromise recon

+Once you landed your self a shell or some credentials you need to ask your self a couple of questions.

 - Who do we have access as ?
 - What roles do we have ?
 - is MFA enabled ?